Last updated: June 1, 2023

 The COVID-19 coronavirus outbreak is a global pandemic.
 Federal, state and local governments have taken a comprehensive approach to keep Marylanders safe.
 For Maryland and Anne Arundel County confirmed COVID-19 cases to date, check the Maps.
-To slow the spread of COVID-19 and get the country back to normal, individuals will need to get vaccinated and people who are not fully vaccinated need to practice social distancing when in public (at least 6 feet away from others), wear face coverings in public, and practice healthy hygiene measures including frequent handwashing.
+To slow the spread of COVID-19 and get the country back to normal, individuals will need to get vaccinated and practice healthy hygiene measures including frequent handwashing.